Yanru-Wang/BD_CoPMP/README.md

 Function `GetData(param)` in `read_data.jl` returns a demand vector `vec_h` ($\{h_i\}$) and a distance matrix `mat_d` ($\{d_{ij}\}$).

-Running `read_data.jl` gives the corresponding instance file, where
+Running `read_data.jl` gives the corresponding instance file.
+> The format of the resulting instance file:
-line 1: the demand of each customer.
+> line 1: the demand of each customer.
-line i + 1: the distance of customer i to each facility (i = 1, ..., n). n is the size of the instance.
+> line i + 1: the distance of customer i to each facility (i = 1, ..., n). n is the size of the instance.

 ### Testset 1